CBD for Sleep: Benefits, Risks, How to Use Cannabidiol for Sleep

 Unfortunately, this makes it difficult to determine CBD’s specific effects on sleep quality.
 That said, below is a summary of what we know about how CBD helps poor sleep.

 While some evidence supports the use of only CBD for treating insomnia and other sleep issues, more studies are needed.
-In addition, questions about dosage, safety, and long-term use must be answered with further research.
+Questions about dosage, safety, and long-term use must be answered with further research.

 Dosage